 In case you don’t like the idea of having soup with blood and you still want to try this famous dish, or when you are looking for halal boat noodles in Ayutthaya, check out Phak Wan Restaurant.
 This halal restaurant serves Beef Noodle Soup (50 THB) and is almost identical to boat noodles.
 The difference is that it does not have blood in it, which gives the soup normally the umami flavour.

 Stewed Beef Noodle Soup (50 THB) at Phak Wan Restaurant

 There you have it, our list of the best boat noodles in Ayutthaya.
 All of these restaurants and can be found in our food app TopTravelFoods, which you can download for free.
+Or when you are on a desktop, you can explore the best local food in Ayuttaya.
 If you are planning to visit Ayutthaya as a day trip, check out our article with all the tips and everything you should know about the Ayutthaya Day Trip.